JT-SV/CleaningData/CodeBook.md

 # Feature Selection

 The TidyData.txt data file contains a summary per subject/activity of the original database, which is described below.
 Only measurements which are labelled as calculated mean or std deviation (mean(),std()) are summarized by taking their means (for each subject/activity combination).
 Therefore the units remain the same.
-The original description applies, though the set of variables is reduced/restricted to mean() and std() variables.
+The original description applies, though the set of variables is reduced/restricted to means of mean() and std() variables.

 ## Original description